Credit card late payments

 Rights during Legal Proceedings

 If the situation escalates to legal proceedings, remember that you still possess rights.
 You must be informed if any legal action is taken against you.
-Furthermore, if a credit provider fails to follow proper procedures, such as sending the Section 129 notice, any legal action they initiate may be considered invalid.
+If a credit provider fails to follow proper procedures, such as sending the Section 129 notice, any legal action they initiate may be considered invalid.

 Understanding and asserting your rights can be a crucial step in managing and resolving financial challenges related to credit card debt.